-- The district employs campus security officers who work at Allen High School and at the Lowery Freshman Center.
+- The district employs campus security officers who work at Allen High School, the Lowery Freshman Center, and the STEAM Center.

 - Allen Police Officers provide traffic direction and control at designated campuses based on need.
 Their presence at the start and end of school is also a deterrent to unwanted visitors.

 - Allen ISD provides trained crossing guards at approved intersections at all elementary schools and crossing assistance at the high school.

 - Criminal history background checks are conducted on all applicants prior to employment as well as all volunteers.
 All contractors who work on district property must also undergo a comprehensive criminal history check through FC Background.